 Get required, recommended and general health regulations advice before travelling to Dominica.
 It is recommended that travellers are up to date on routine vaccinations including measles-mumps-rubella (MMR), diphtheria-pertussis-tetanus (DPT), varicella (chickenpox), polio, and yearly flu shots.
 Zika outbreaks have been reported in Dominica.
-Dominica is part of Americas with main city at
+Dominica is part of North America with main city at

 Roseau.
 Its Developing country with a